Propane vs. Natural Gas vs. Heating Oil: Bristol Home Heating Fuel Comparison

 | 898,380 | 108,766 |

-With 91,890,913.275 gallons of oil delivered to Bristol houses last winter, the Bristol community relies on its 117 oil companies when temperatures dip.
-Oil delivery can be summed up in two steps: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
+With 91,890,913 gallons of heating oil delivered to Bristol homes during this past winter, the Bristol community depends on its 116 oil companies to keep warm throughout the winter.
+Oil delivery has two parts to it: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
 In the case of Bristol, two of the closest terminals are Shell in Providence, RI and Sprague in Providence, RI.
-Then, the truck delivers the number two heating oil to homes and businesses throughout Bristol and the surrounding area.
+Then, the truck delivers the number two heating oil to residences and companies throughout Bristol and the surrounding area.